-- 1. The internal temperature sensor has its own calibration constants that can not and do not need to be changed by the user. - 2.
-The sensing foil has a set of 28 constants $C_0$ to $C_4$ (FoilCoefA0-13,FoilCoefB0-13 for Optode 4330 and 4835), which are specific to that batch of foils (normally produced in batches of 100).
+- 1. The internal temperature sensor has its own calibration constants that do not need to be changed by the user. - 2.
+The sensing foil has a set of 28 constants C0 to C4 (FoilCoefA0-13,FoilCoefB0-13 for Optode 4330 and 4835), which are specific to that batch of foils (normally produced in batches of 100).
 If you change the foil with a foil from a different batch you must update the foil constants stored in the sensor with a set of new constants by entering them manually into the sensor.
 These constants are delivered on a calibration certificate together with the new foil.

-- 3. The sensor and the foil has a set of calibration constants (called phase coefficients) that are obtained and automatically stored in the sensor when a two point calibration is performed, using a 100% air saturated solution and 0% oxygen solution.
-When changing or removing the foil a new calibration must be performed to obtain accuracy and precision.
-The most efficient way to do this calibration is to use the OxyView software. - 4.
-When data from the sensor is registered on an Aanderaa data-logger (e.g. on a RCM 9, a buoy etc.) the Aanderaa specific SR10 format is used.
-These readings then need to be post-processed (converted to the desired engineering units) by multiplying with a constant.

-This constant is obtained by dividing the range by the 10-bit resolution of the SR10 format.

-If you have selected to output oxygen concentration in $\mu$ M in the SR10 format you will have to multiply the obtained data by 0.488281.

-If you select to output % saturation you will have to multiply with 0.146484.
+For multipoint calibrated Optodes the SVU(Stern Volmer Uchida) formula is used for describing the relationship between phase shift/temperature and oxygen concentration.
+(Enable SVUformula set to 'yes').
+The coefficients in this formula are stored in the SVUFoilCoef property{0.6}. - 3.
+In order to adjust for sensor to sensor variation linear correction of the O2 concentration is used.
+This offset and slope coefficients are stored in ConcCoef0 and ConcCoef1 respectively.
+When performing a two point calibration these coefficients will be updated automatically and stored in the sensor.
+When changing or removing the foil a new calibration must be performed to obtain accuracy. - The most efficient way to do this calibration is to use the OxyView software or for 4330, 4831 and 4835 a terminal program like HyperTerminal or Tera Terminal (ref.
+Manual of these sensors for detailed instructions) - 4.
+When data from the sensor is registered on an Aanderaa data-logger (e.g. on a RCM 9, a buoy etc.) the old Aanderaa specific SR10 format is used. - These readings then need to be post-processed (converted to the desired engineering units) by multiplying with a constant. - This constant is obtained by dividing the range by the 10-bit resolution of the SR10 format.
+If you have selected to output oxygen concentration in μM in the SR10 format you will have to multiply the obtained data by 0.488281. - If you select to output % saturation you will have to multiply with 0.146484.
+If logging the sensors with SEAGUARD® and/or Smartguard (4330 or 4835) loggers using the AiCap communication protocol will automatically give out calibrated data with full resolution when connected to the logger.
+The same is true if logging the sensor with serial communication. - 5.
+Converting the analog output signal (4831 or via Analog Adaptor 3966) will normally require use of scaling coefficients.
+These coefficients are dependent on for which parameter and range the outputs are configured.
+When the Optode is configured to analog output mode these coefficients will be presented at the RS232 interface at power up or reset.